British Rail Class 21 (NBL): Problems

 They proved to be unreliable in service, and during 1960 the Eastern Region fleet was transferred to Eastfield depot on the Scottish Region for convenience of return to their manufacturer when warranty work was required.
 However, the North British Locomotive Works closed in 1962, by which time the type's principal shortcomings had become plain.
 D6100s suffered problems with the coupling between the power unit and the generator.
 The engines themselves were a MAN design, but which were built under licence by NBL and of inferior quality to the German originals.
 Engine cooling systems proved to be inadequate, diesel engines leaked and were not constructed to the appropriate tolerances, cylinder heads fractured and lubricating oil escaped into the battery compartments located below the power unit.
 These flaws were mostly rectified on a rebuilding programme in 1961–62.

 The positioning of minor components within the locomotive bodyshell meant that small faults could only be rectified on depot or by return to a railway workshop, which resulted in poor daily availability for traffic figures for the type.
 Engine room fires were common and wrote off several locomotives.
 However the later batch, with the B series engine, proved more reliable but still suffered problems.
 Problems with the NBL/MAN engines are detailed in a report prepared at Swindon in September 1962.
 This related to the Class 22 but similar problems were experienced with the Class 21.

 Rebuilding

 In an attempt to improve reliability, 20 locomotives (D6100–03, D6106-D6108, D6112–D6114, D6116, D6119, D6121, D6123, D6124, D6129, D6130, D6133, D6134 and D6137) were re-engined between 1963 and 1967 with 1350 hp Paxman Ventura engines to form Class 29.

 Withdrawal

 The remaining 38 locomotives retained their original NBL/MAN engines until they were withdrawn from service between December 1967 and August 1968 and sold for scrap.
 Most were cut up by Scottish scrap dealers McWilliams of Shettleston or Barnes and Bell of Coatbridge, but locomotive D6122 was sold to Woodham Brothers scrapyard in Barry, Vale of Glamorgan, South Wales, after a re-railing demonstration at Hither Green, Southern Region on 2 November 1967 where it languished until 1980 before being broken up.
 None have survived.

+Models

+Dapol have produced a Class 21 in OO gauge in a variety of liveries.